Care delayed for many as COVID patients, mostly unvaccinated, flood hospitals

-Area resident Sara Larrick has coped with pain for more than six months, but the relief she was relying on has been postponed as local hospitals are too full with COVID-19 patients, most unvaccinated.
+Miamisburg resident Sara Larrick has coped with pain for more than six months, but the relief she was relying on has been postponed as local hospitals are too full with COVID patients, most unvaccinated.

 Larrick was supposed to get a hysterectomy Jan.
 5 to end her nonstop bleeding and pain.
 The evening before her surgery, her Kettering Health doctor called to tell her it was rescheduled.